joeltanzu/joeltanzu.github.io/index.md

 <img src="/images/profile.jpg" width="300">
 ## Hello!

 I'm Joel Tan, a second year student in the National University of Singapore.
-I am currently doing a Bachelors of Social Sciences in Psychology.
+I am currently doing a Bachelors of Social Sciences in Psychology (Primary Major) and Social Work (2nd Major).
 My primary interests are in cognitive psychology, social work, and statistics.

 I also work as an AH-64D Apache Helicopter Pilot with the Republic of Singapore Air Force.
 I have been posted on a two year detachment to the United States of America, working and training with US Army Aviators.
 I have held appointments such as Squadron Deputy Operations Officer and Flight Scheduler along with my primary role as a Pilot.